jbaron/cats/README.md

 - [ACE](http://ace.ajax.org), an embeddable code editor written in JavaScript.
 The main developers are Cloud9 and Mozilla.

-- [Node-webkit](https://github.com/rogerwang/node-webkit).
-This is a great initiative from Intel to allow Node libraries to be used within a web page.
+- [NW.js](http://nwjs.io).
+This is a great initiative from Intel that allows Node libraries to be used within a web page.
   CATS use this to read and write local files without the need for a server-side component.

 - [TSLint](https://github.com/palantir/tslint).
 A linter for the TypeScript language that helps to improve your code base even further.